 Krizia is a trans disabled queer migrant theorist/artivist born in Venezuela, who is a current Phd. student in Feminist Studies at UC Santa Cruz.
 They graduated with an M.A. in Women's Studies and a Graduate Certificate in LGBT Studies from San Diego State University–where they worked as a Lecturer until Spring 2018.
 In addition, Krizia graduated with an M.A. in Performing Arts (URJC-Spain), a B.A. in Media Studies (UCAB-Venezuela)–and has worked as a writer, editor, dramaturgist, curator, actor/performer, and director in more than 30 cultural projects in Europe, Latin America, and the U.S.

-Their work exists at the intersections of future/technology studies, pain/pleasure studies, performance studies, disability studies, trans studies, new materialism(s), and ecocriticism(s).
-Krizia has centered on studying the challenges and potentialities that high-end sexual technologies hold for queer liberation.
+Krizia’s current work integrates future/technology studies, performance art, disability studies, trans studies, new materialism(s), and ecocriticism(s) to theorize about and experiment with(in) the material and speculative intersections between sexual robotics and the colonization of outer space.
 In their M.A. thesis “The Synthetic Hyper-Femme: On Sex Dolls, Fembots, and the Futures of Sex”, Krizia focused on studying the current production of high-end sex dolls and sex robot prototypes; some of the dynamics of genderization and racialization that permeate the affects these devices provoke/evoke–and they started to explore sex dolls/robots' disruptive power by complicating their typical reading as simple commodification of women.

 As a teacher, Krizia integrates feminist pedagogies, spiritual activism(s), plastic/performative arts, and new media to create empowering, engaging, and transformative learning experiences that involve the mind, the body, and the spirit.
 For more than fifteen years–while working as a college professor, workshop facilitator, and/or community organizer–Krizia has passionately focused on developing teaching methodologies that center the needs of womxn and queer trans people of color, and that honor the equal value of our thoughts and feelings as ways of knowing.
 Lately, they are centering on developing cultural programing, workshops, trainings, mentorship programs, and collective healing spaces focused on trans experiences, psychiatric disabilities, and radical self-care strategies within academic and communitarian spaces.